Jd8111997/Human-pose-estimation/README.md

 ## Output

-Upon executing the `inference.py` script, it runs a human pose estimation model and returns a dictionary.
+Upon executing the `inference.py` script, it runs a human pose estimation model and prints a dictionary containing model output at the end.
 This dictionary comprises:

 - **Key**: Represents the name of the input image.
 - **Value**: A nested dictionary containing: